a11y-spec/Artesium-Project-OS/README.md

   specifies it).
 That means, one can develop applications with the library when one doesn't need the more exotic stuff ;)
 * **libesc**
-  Many abstractions specifically for Escape.
+  Many abstractions specifically for Artesium.
 Most important, it contains classes to communicate with certain types of devices like the window managers, NICs, TCP/IP stacks and so on.
 Additionally, the library provides classes to implement devices.